With excitement over the imminent opening of China, Hong Kong which is already “open” has been ignored. So, should you visit Hong Kong in 2023?

 Getting in and out of Hong Kong in 2023

-There is the aforementioned Hong Kong and China border crossing, which has opened to a limited degree, as well as the Hong Kong – Macao ferry, which has literally just started.
-Quite how chill Macao is in in 2023 compared to Hong Kong in 2023 is yet to be seen, but one assumes a place so reliant on gambling will be a bit less militant with masks.
+There is the aforementioned Hong Kong and China border crossing, which has opened to a limited degree, as well as the Hong Kong – Macao ferry, which has just started.
+Quite how chill Macao is in 2023 compared to Hong Kong in 2023 is yet to be seen, but one assumes a place so reliant on gambling will be a bit less militant with masks.

 And then there is Hong Kong International Airport, consistently voted one of the best airports in the world and formerly a major flight hub, but yes you guessed it, things have also changed here.
 Not only is the mask mandate heavily enforced here, but there have also been a number of small changes that are just indicative of Hong Kong in 2023.
 Smoking has not only been outlawed in the airport, but also in the whole of the airport grounds, with staff again paid to go and find anyone breaking the rules (even outside).